 What Are the Oklahoma Bankruptcy Exemptions?

 If you file Chapter 7 in Oklahoma, you’ll use the state’s bankruptcy exemptions to protect your property.
-Oklahoma has a generous homestead exemption that allows bankruptcy filers to protect all the equity in their home provided the home isn’t on more than one acre in an urban area or 160 acres in a rural area.
+Oklahoma has a generous homestead exemption that allows bankruptcy filers to protect all the equity in their home, provided it isn’t on more than 1 acre in an urban area or 160 acres in a rural area.
 The motor vehicle exemption for single filers in Oklahoma is $7,500.

 Table of Contents